jfrog/Dsod2024/JFTD-112-DevOps_at_scale/Lab-1-Access_Federation_and_Federated_Repositories/README.md

 ![Add Federated Repositories](./assets/lab1_create_new_federated.png)
 5. Validate changes and save
 ![Validate](./assets/lab1_validate_changes.png)
-6. Check that on the second JPD your repository has been created with the right configuration (If you created it automatically)
+6. Check that on the [second JPD]((https://dsodmultisite2.jfrog.io/) your repository has been created with the right configuration (If you created it automatically)
 ![Check Federated](./assets/lab1_check_federated_created.png)

 You can now upload artifacts in both federated repositories and check that they are replicated seamlessly.

 To upload an artifact without using the JFrog CLI or Docker client, you can copy an artifact from the **shared-docker-dev-local** to your federated repository.
-Not that this repository is in the **default** project.
+Not that this repository is in the **default** project on the [main JPD](https://dsodmultisite.jfrog.io/).
 1. Copy artifact from the shared repository via the UI or via [JFrog CLI](#copying-files)
 ![Copy From Shared](./assets/lab1_copy_from_shared.png)
 2. Then select your federated repository